mavjav-edu/pcc_2e/setup_instructions/troubleshooting_macos.md

 - What steps have you taken to configure your system?
 - What results are you getting?
 (Are you getting a specific error, or are you just gettting no results at all?)

-I can be reached at ehmatthes at gmail.
+the book's author says he can be reached at ehmatthes at gmail.
 Thank you!